IHE/ITI.PCF/input/pagecontent/volume-1.md

 - how the patient experiences the ceremony of the consent act, this is systems design, user interface design, and policy language;
 - how one asks for data or communicates data, this is the role of other Implementation Guides like MHD, QEDm, MHDS, etc;
 - how one tags data with security/privacy sensitivity labels, this is the role of a systems design that might utilize a [Security labeling Service](ch-P.html#SLS); and
-- how users or applications are identified and foundationally authorized, this is the role of other Implementation Guides like IUA, and SMART.
+- how users or applications are identified and foundationally authorized, this is the role of other Implementation Guides like IUA, and OpenID-Connect.

 But PCF enhances and relies upon these other Implementation Guides.